 Food particles present in our mouth after eating sweet tasting foods undergo bacterial decomposition and acid is produced as one of the products.
 Tooth enamel contains calcium phosphate.
 The acid reacts with calcium phosphate present in tooth enamel to form soluble calcium salt and cavities are formed.
 When the pH of mouth falls below 5.5, the tooth decay starts.

-- 14. Write the chemical name and formula of
+- 21. Write the chemical name and formula of

-- (a) baking soda.

-- (b) bleaching powder.
+- (a) baking soda. (b) bleaching powder.

-- (c) POP.
+- (c) Plaster of Paris